lycis/QtDropbox/README.md

 Because QtDropbox is far from being ready for a release candidate I will list all already available and somewhat tested features here:

-* Connect to dropbox
-* Request account information
-* Access files (read/write)
-* Accessing file/directory metadata

 Currently in progress:
 * Fixing various todo and bug tasks

 The next features to be implemented are:
 * Complete documentation
 * Examples

+## Features
+### General
+* Connect to Dropbox
+* Access user account information (quotas, user name, share links, ...)
+* Parse JSON strings

+## File Access
+* Access files like a local QFile to read and write data
+* Access file and directory metadata
+* Access file revisions

 Postponed to next version:
 * Acessing the directory structure